 A hearty country style breakfast accompanies your stay with us.
 It typically includes French Toast, pancakes, or waffles with scrambled eggs or a breakfast casserole, bacon or sausage, seasonal fruit, fresh muffins, and sometimes my Great Grandmother Johanson's Graham bread.

-During the Spring and Summer months enjoy iced tea, a root beer float, or lemonade with homemade cookies or a piece of fresh pie and ice cream.
+During the Winter and Spring months enjoy hot cocoa or coffee with homemade cookies or a piece of fresh pie and ice cream.
 Chocolate chip or the monster M&M cookies are my favorites, while Dick prefers apple pie with a slice of cheddar cheese.
 We look forward to you joining us or relaxing by yourselves on the porch for an evening snack.

 Lovers of hospitality, Titus 1:8

 Dick is a semi-retired carpenter, an artist, writer, and an avid book lover/collector.
 Much of his carpentry can be seen around the Potsdam area as well as here in our home.
 Some of his art is displayed throughout the rooms of Rose of Sharon.

 Sharon is a retired home-schooling mom, former owner-operator of Mom's Schoolhouse Diner, does a little journaling, loves baking, house concerts, and convertibles. (especially 1964 1/2 Mustang convertibles!)